jamesguo71/re/final_project_report.md

 }
 ```

-As usual, Ghidra did de-aliasing for us, which makes the detector's job eaiser.
+As usual, Ghidra did de-aliasing for us, which makes the detector's job easier.

 ```c
 undefined8 entry(void)